2023 Budget

 I favour the 3 % tax increase and a reduction in costs in areas like community development area 7% which seems very high.
 Why are transfers being made from general funding to pay for sewer improvements.
 Should that not be charged as user pays?
 I would like to see a freeze on the excessive wage increases for staff as it is not in line with the rest of the community.

-Outside Perspective asked about 1 year ago
+Outside Perspective asked over 1 year ago

 Thank you for taking the time to engage with the City of Revelstoke on our 2023 draft budget.
 Your feedback is welcomed and valued by staff and Council.